jet/equinox/README.md

     - compaction events typically do not get deleted (consistent with how EventStore works)
 - (Azure CosmosDb-specific, WIP) Snapshotting support: Command processing can by optimized by employing a snapshot document which maintains a) (optionally) a rendition of the folded state b) (optionally) batches of events to fold into the state in a
 	- no additional roundtrips to the store needed at either the Load or Sync points in the flow
-	- when coupled with ther cache, a typical read is a point read with an etag, costing 1 RU
+	- when coupled with the cache, a typical read is a point read with an etag, costing 1 RU
 	- A snapshot isa Document, but not an Event
 	- snapshot events can safely be deleted; they'll get regenerated in the course of normal processing
 	- A given snapshot will typically only contain a single version of the snapshot